Filkolev/LED-basic-driver/README.md

 GPLEV0 is responsible for pins 0-31, GPLEV1 is responsible for pins 32-53 (bits
 0-21; bits 22-31 are reserved).
 Refer to tables 6-12 and 6-13 on
 [page 96, BCM2835 ARM Peripherals](https://www.raspberrypi.org/wp-content/uploads/2012/02/BCM2835-ARM-Peripherals.pdf#page=96).
-**NB** The tables are wrong as they show that a value "0" reflects both high and low levels, which is clearly not possible.
+**NB:** The tables are wrong as they show that a value "0" reflects both high and low levels, which is clearly not possible.
 A "0" means low, while "1" means the pin is high.